PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Change left most section of lualine with the current time and move `{line_num}:{column_num}` to the %{percent} section.
 The leftover section will be replaces with Harpoon mark indicator.
 - [x] Refactor lualine harpoon autocommands following [TJ's Guide](https://www.youtube.com/watch?v=ekMIIAqTZ34&list=WL&index=89)
 - [x] Add harpoon files and their corresponding number to lualine.
 Same as wezterm's tab bar.
+- [x] See if removing lualine is possible and just having the default statusline but with mode, git branch, file name, current position in file, and harpoon mark indicatior.